 The Unite Foundation was established in 2012 to confront this inequality.
-It was created by Unite Students, the UK’s leading developer and manager of student accommodation.
+It was created by Unite Students, a developer and manager of student accommodation.
 The business remains the majority donor, and Foundation scholars are provided with a home in Unite Students accommodation.

-The Unite Foundation provides a free university home for all years of a degree programme.
-Every Unite Foundation Scholar also receives an annual allowance of £3,000, or £4,000 in London.
+The Unite Foundation provides a free university home for 3 separate years of a degree programme.

 Currently, 129 Unite Scholars are studying for their degree at universities across the UK.
 We are pleased to say our Scholar numbers will significantly increase in the coming years.